LosAngeles971/oddlysatisfying/README.md

 Chosen the release, you may download the right binary for your machine.

 If you're lazy, then just launch the _oddlysatisfying_ program.
-Otherwise, you may launch  _oddlysatisfying_ program specifying a number, the latter will be used to randomly generate the number of programs to be executed.
+Otherwise, you may launch  _oddlysatisfying_ program specifying the number of logging operations you desire.

 Anyway remember!
 Even if you see attempts to download something, recovery actions, boot of programs, **the superb _oddlysatisfying_ program never really do something**.
-The superb _oddlysatisfying_ program is and will be always completely useless and harmless.
+The _oddlysatisfying_ program is and will be always completely useless and harmless.

 ## How to contribute

-The program is really simple:
+The program is really simple and you may use it to make practice with Golang too.

+Here the files at the date:

-* _main.go_ -> includes the list of all available _logging func_ and the _func main_, the latter randomly calls the _logging func_
+* _main.go_ -> includes the list of all available _logging func_ and the _main func_
 * _console.go_ -> provides the helper to write log on screen
 * _data.go_ -> provides some data to make the logging more realistic (a list of possible file names, a list of possible disk devices, etc.)
 * _closing.go_ -> provides the list of possible _func_ to (positively) ends the execution